2. SpaceStudio User Guide#

 2.6.
 Real-Time Operating Systems#

-SpaceStudio supports targetting various real-time operating systems (RTOS) when building embedded software for processor cores.
+SpaceStudio supports targeting various real-time operating systems (RTOS) when building embedded software for processor cores.
 You can use the properties view to select the RTOS you want to target for each processor instance in your architecture.

 2.6.1.
 Supported RTOS Targets#